MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Import-Module.md

 ```

 ### -PSSession
-Imports modules from the specified Windows PowerShell user-managed session ("PSSession") into the current session.
+Specifies a Windows PowerShell user-managed session (PSSession) from which this cmdlet import modules into the current session.
 Enter a variable that contains a PSSession or a command that gets a PSSession, such as a Get-PSSession command.

 When you import a module from a different session into the current session, you can use the cmdlets from the module in the current session, just as you would use cmdlets from a local module.